Evanston, Illinois: Public schools

-Most of Evanston (and a small part of the village of Skokie) is within the boundaries of Evanston Township High School District 202.
-The school district has a single high school, Evanston Township High School, with an enrollment of just over 4,000, covering grades 9 through 12.

-Primary schools

-Evanston-Skokie Community Consolidated School District 65, covering all of Evanston and a small part of Skokie, provides primary education from pre-kindergarten through grade 8.
-The district has ten elementary schools (kindergarten through fifth grade), three middle schools (grades 6 through 8), two magnet schools (K through 8), two special schools or centers, and an early childhood school.
+All of Evanston and a small part of Skokie are within the Evanston-Skokie Community Consolidated School District 65 and the Evanston Township High School District 202.
+The latter school district has a single high school, Evanston Township High School, with an enrollment of just over 4,000, covering grades 9 through 12.
+The former district provides primary education from pre-kindergarten through grade 8.
+That district has ten elementary schools (kindergarten through fifth grade), three middle schools (grades 6 through 8), two magnet schools (K through 8), two special schools or centers, and an early childhood school.

 Private schools

 Private schools located in Evanston, Illinois include: